Emmanuelkimutai/alx-low_level_programming/0x01-variables_if_else_while/README.md

 C program to print alphabet but omit letters q and e
-C program to print all single digit number of base 10 starting from 0 c program to print all single digit numbers of base 10 using putchar
+C program to print all single digit number of base 10 starting from 0 c program to print all single digit numbers of base 10 using putchar C program that prints the lowercase alphabet in reverse